-Canadians have reconnected with nature this year, going camping, hiking and canoeing.
+Over the past year, so many Canadians have benefited from the health and wellbeing benefits that come from being outdoors and enjoying nature.
 Many national parks, national historic sites and national marine conservation areas can be enjoyed close to home, while practicing physical distancing.

 Some parks and sites may be offering limited visitor access and basic services.
 This means your visit will be different than in past years.